 Execute (or For files, it controls the ability to be directly executable from the command line.
-It is only change to that directory.
+It is only Browse, for meaningful for binary programs and executable scripts.
+For directories, it controls the ability to change to that directory.
 Note that if this is disabled you can't usually obtain a directory listing and file read operations might fail.